Survey Methodology – Telephone

 You can also set the survey as mixed mode.
 This outbound-inbound mode is usually used to manage calls that the call center gets after an attempt of call.
 It’s in fact really frequent that contacts call back the number to know who called them.
 Mixed mode allows to retrieve these calls optimizing the redemption of the survey.

 It’s quite obvious that CATI methodology has high maintenance costs.
 The CATI tool represents just a small portion of the cost: you have to consider costs related to the interviewers, call traffic and the initial investment on stations and software.

 Despite that, CATI methodology (along with CAPI) is still considered to be the most reliable and accurate mode.

-Working with CATI ou’ll face different requirements: for some surveys you’ll need all the interviewers you have, for some others you may need half of them.
+Working with telephone surveys you’ll face different requirements: for some surveys you’ll need all the interviewers you have, for some others you may need half of them.
 Find a software provider that has license flexibility to optimize the investment!

 IdSurvey – leading software for CATI, CAWI e CAPI – offers scalable solutions to earn on the initial investment just paying for real use of the software.
 No initial cost, also ideal for small organizations to start working with CATI with minimum costs.
 Cloud dialer solutions, advantageous VoIP rates and soft phones (rather than standard phones) will make Computer Assisted Telephone Interviewing method much more convenient.